flakshack/SysAdminBoard/README.md

 * Updated webserver.py to provide a friendlier home page
 * Updated webserver.py to fix static file caching issue
 * Added favicon
+* Updated README.MD to move install directions from CENTOS 6 to CENTOS 8

 Note about Tintri support:  I don't have one anymore, so the code may stop working.